Android handsets are a lot cheaper than iPhones? Shocking!

 Android handsets have dominated the budget market for quite some time thanks in no small part to the open source nature of Android.
 No cost to license the OS has led to a proliferation of super-cheap device, and even using the 'full fat' Android OS means lower-cost handsets like the Huawei Ascend G510 or the Samsung Galaxy Fame still bringing a relatively premium experience.

-It has also meant that the average global Android handset price has dropped from $490 in the past 3 years to the $276 we see today.
+It has also meant that the average global Android handset price has dropped from $441 ($265, AU$490) in the past 3 years to the $276 we see today.

 It doesn't mean that we can expect the 'All new HTC One' or the Samsung Galaxy S5 to come out half the price of the iPhone 6 though.